Present: Nanomaterials and Surface Physics

 to study instability driven evolution of morphology and interface. more...

-Composite thin films: such as nanoparticles (Pt, Au, Ag, Cu, etc.) in ceramic (alumina, silica or titania) or polymer matrix prepared by
+Cermet thin films: such as nanoparticles (Pt, Au, Ag, Cu, etc.) in ceramic (alumina, silica or titania) matrix

 Ripple-like patterned morphology generated on Si wafers by